 There is a big difference between professionally monitored business systems and consumer-grade video that must be self-monitored.
 It is the job of a well-trained ADS operator to review the video alert at our central monitoring station.

 Video Verification is the pairing of alarm notifications with live security video clips of whatever caused the alarm.
-It allows central monitoring station operators to see what is activating the alarm — verifying if there is actual criminal activity occurring, or if it’s a false alarm.
+It allows central monitoring station operators to see what activates the alarm, verifying whether there is actual criminal activity or a false alarm.
 At the same time, business owners get a notification if an intruder is detected.

 A promising prospect, given the impact, both financial and emotional, a burglary can have on business.

 Priority response means police or fire arrive at the scene of a crime faster.
 Alarms combined with video alerts meet this standard for this type of response.
 Businesses without alarms are more likely to be burglarized than those that do have them.
 But even an excellent alarm system won’t always stop the most tenacious burglars from trying.

 The good news is, business security systems that protect retail, dealerships, schools, warehouses, construction sites, mom and pop shops, residences, and more, are evolving.
 And modern technology is leading to higher apprehension rates, fewer false alarms, and more comprehensive protection.